iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

 .. note::

     When using velocity based pulsing, only velocities can be used to command a pulse.
-If the module is not in `velocity mode <throttle_mode>` or directly set with a control velocity the module will not pulse.
+If the module is not in :ref:`velocity mode <throttle_mode>` or directly set with a control velocity the module will not pulse.

 Velocity Pulsing Demo